Deka Intimidator vs Optima Yellow Top Battery

 Why Compare?

-These batteries are great options, but they have different pros and cons.
-Let’s look at them to see which is the best fit for your needs!
+Let’s look at them to see which fits your needs best!
 The Deka Intimidator is a deep-cycle battery perfect for vehicles with high electrical demands.
+It has a capacity of 140 amps a minute, which means it can provide a lot of power for your car.

-It has a capacity of 140 amp a minute, which means it can provide a lot of power for your car.
 The Optima Yellow Top D34 is also a deep-cycle battery, but it has a capacity of only 120 amp minutes.
 This battery is perfect for vehicles that need a lot of power but need more space to store a large battery.

 Battery Types